Vilijan/NFTMarketplace/README.md

 In this tutorial, you will learn how to develop a simple decentralized application that performs buying and selling of a particular NFT.
 Multiple instances of this application represent an NFT Marketplace where users can mint, buy and sell NFTs.
 Initially, a user will mint the NFT and link it to a Stateful Smart Contract.
 This contract will hold the implementation logic for the interactions between the seller and the buyer.
 Additionally, a separate Stateless Smart Contract is responsible for transferring the NFT to the rightful owner.
-Besides the application logic, I try to introduce some practices for developing dApps that can be useful for the development of other projects.
+Besides the application logic, I try to introduce some practices for developing dApps that can be useful for the development of other smart contracts.
 Those practices aim to make the code more understandable, easily extendable, and interactable with other applications.

 # Background

 Before reading the tutorial, I recommend you to watch the video below.
-In a simple web application, I show how to deploy and interact with the NFTMarketplace that I will describe in this tutorial.
+In a simple web application, I show how to deploy and interact with the NFTMarketplace.
+This tutorial will explain all of the details that are happening behind the scene.

 [![Watch the video](https://github.com/Vilijan/NFTMarketplace/blob/main/images/nftmarketplace_video.png?raw=true)](https://www.youtube.com/watch?v=KIcCcTvoVc8&ab_channel=VilijanMonev)

-# Step 1: Defining the Stateful Smart Contract Interface
+# 1. Defining the Stateful Smart Contract Interface

 A stateful smart contract represents an application that lives on the Algorand blockchain.
 Various entities can communicate with the application through application call transactions.
 Currently, a user-interface application(a mobile app, web app, CLI) creates the transactions and sends them on the network.
 However, I believe that in the future most of the communication will happen between the smart contracts.
 This indicates that the smart contracts will initiate the application call transactions.
-We should note that this feature is still not available on the Algorand blockchain.
+We should note that this feature is still not available on the Algorand blockchain, my hope is that it will be available in the future.

 The following [document](https://github.com/algorandfoundation/ARCs/blob/6a9f91aed8068bbace872483a64cbf22d0e1c975/ARCs/arc-0004.md) suggests conventions for how to properly structure the communication with the stateful smart contracts.
 It introduces the concepts of an interface and a method.
 A single application implements one or multiple interfaces.